tarantool/luatest/README.md

 `group` shuffles tests within the groups.

 `all` randomizes execution order across all available tests.
-Be careful: `before_all/after_all` hooks run always when test class is changed, so it may run multiple time.
+Be careful: `before_all/after_all` hooks run always when test group is changed, so it may run multiple time.

 `none` is the default, which executes examples within the group in the order they